huy/maven-quickstart/running_test.md

 By default, the Surefire Plugin will automatically include all test classes with the following wildcard patterns `**/Test*.java`, `**/*Test.java`, `**/*TestCase.java`.
 This can be changed as described [here](https://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html)

+We can run single test by passing this command line option when running maven e.g.

+    mvn test -Dtest=AddConsoleScriptTest#testAddWorkerConsoleUrl

 ## Integration test

 **failsafe plugin**